Invariant connections and PBW theorem for Lie groupoid pairs: Introduction

 \item \emph{Manifolds with a Lie algebra action}.
 If $M$ is a manifold with an action of a Lie algebra $\g$, one can build a matched pair \cite{mokri_matched_1997} of Lie algebroids $\ll=TM \times (\g\ltimes M)$ where $\g\ltimes M$ is the action Lie algebroid.
 Taking $\aa$ to be this action Lie algebroid yields a Lie algebroid pair $(\ll,\aa)$.

 \item \emph{Poisson manifolds with a Poisson $\g$-action}.
-If $P$ is a Poisson manifold with an Poisson $\g$-action, Lu \cite{lu_poisson_1997} defines a matched pair of Lie algebroids $\ll=T^*P \times (\g\ltimes P)$.
+If $P$ is a Poisson manifold with a Poisson $\g$-action, Lu \cite{lu_poisson_1997} defines a matched pair of Lie algebroids $\ll=T^*P \times (\g\ltimes P)$.
 Taking $\aa$ to be the action Lie algebroid yields a Lie algebroid pair $(\ll,\aa)$.

-\item Enlarging the setting from real Lie algebroids to complex Lie Algebroids (CLA) \cite{weinstein_integration_2007}, one could add \emph{complex manifolds} among the examples, since an almost complex structure $ J$ is complex if and only if $(TM_ {\mathbb C}, TM^{0,1})$ is a Lie algebroid pair \cite{laurent-gengoux_holomorphic_2010}. \end{enumerate} There is a canonical, Bott-type, $\aa$-module structure on $\ll/\aa$ which is fundamental for the study of the transverse geometry of $\ll$ with respect to $\aa$.
-To the best of our knowledge, it was first considered for a general Lie algebroid pair in \cite[Example 4]{crainic_differentiable_2003}, and extensively studied in \cite{chen_atiyah_2012}.
-For foliations, this $\aa$-module structure is the Bott foliation, while for Lie algebras, it is simply the $\aa$-action on $\ll/\aa$ induced by adjoint action.
+\item Enlarging the setting from real Lie algebroids to complex Lie algebroids \cite{weinstein_integration_2007}, one could add \emph{complex manifolds} among the examples, since an almost complex structure $ J$ on a smooth manifold $X$ is complex if and only if $(T_{\mathbb C}X, T^{0,1}X)$ is a Lie algebroid pair \cite{laurent-gengoux_holomorphic_2010}. \end{enumerate} There is a canonical, Bott-type, $\aa$-module structure on $\ll/\aa$ which is fundamental for the study of the transverse geometry of $\ll$ with respect to $\aa$.
+To the best of our knowledge, it was first considered for a general Lie algebroid pair in \cite[Example 4]{crainic_differentiable_2003}, and extensively studied in \cite{chen_atiyah_2016}.
+For foliations, this $\aa$-module structure is the Bott connection, while for Lie algebras, it is simply the $\aa$-action on $\ll/\aa$ induced by the adjoint action.
 When $\ll$ is the double of a Lie bialgebra $\aa$, then $\ll/\aa \simeq \aa^*$ with the $\aa$-module structure defined by the coadjoint action.

 As in Wang's original work \cite{wang_invariant_1958}, we prove our results first in the context of principal bundles.
 To this end, we introduce a notion of equivariant principal bundle of Lie groupoids (see Definition \ref{defn:epb}).
 Such bundles include generalized morphisms as particular examples, but we are mostly interested in those which are not of that kind.
 It turns out that, just like generalized morphisms, equivariant principal bundles may be seen as ``morphisms'' between Lie groupoids, whose composition is associative up to bi-equivariant diffeomorphisms (see Proposition~\ref{prop:epb-bicategory}).